Tracked price checks

 - Commuting, covering ground, low maintenance, and a lower price: Onyx RCR — the road-and-range dual-sport, faster on top end and the closest to street-ready.
 (Full review →)

-- Serious trail riding, more power, and the deepest ecosystem: Sur-Ron Ultra Bee — the real off-road step-up and the higher Score.
+- Serious trail riding, more power, and the deepest ecosystem: Sur-Ron Ultra Bee — the real off-road step-up, even though the two are level on Score.
 (Full review →)

 - Want the proven trail benchmark for less?
 Cross-shop the Sur-Ron Light Bee X — see Light Bee X vs Onyx RCR and Ultra Bee vs Light Bee X.